ashdxt/writeups/SSTI1 writeup.md

 if they directly put user input into the template before it renders, that might create vulns ex vuln code:
 `$output = $twig->render("Dear " . $_GET['name'])`

+for a more detailed explanation please look through [[my notes on SSTI's]]

 How to solve it: